Sorry, you need to enable JavaScript to visit this website.

 Most safari tour guides recommend sticking with duffel bags or backpack-style bags.
 They are easier to handle on safaris, reduce your overall packing weight, and will adhere to most restrictions.
 Backpacks are especially useful for walking safaris and gorilla trekking.

-Make sure the luggage you do choose is weatherproof and has ID tags or better yet tracking devices attached.
+Make sure the luggage you choose is weatherproof and has ID tags or better yet tracking devices attached.
 You may also want to throw in an empty duffel bag in case you pick up souvenirs along the way.

 Clothing